-It once again reminds, even real life is like a combination lock.
-Where all combinations need to work.
-You cannot reach the top of BB without the help of a guide.
-Who is trained to perfection to take you up.
-Just like the journey of life where the Almighty holds your hand and takes you through and through.
+It reminds, even real life is like a combination lock.
+Where all combinations need to mesh for fruition.
+You cannot reach the top of BB without the help of a guide, who is trained to perfection to take you up.
+Just like the journey of life, where the Almighty holds your hand and takes you through and through.
 Next,

-AUD’s caliber possessed the sponge.
-To absorb the ethos of the masses and convert it, into these everlasting golden scripts of brick and mortar.
+AUD’s character possessed the sponge to absorb the ethos of the masses, and convert it into these everlasting golden scripts of brick and mortar.
 Try it out, yourself.
 As and when you go close to these monuments.
 They shear off your existing nub of thoughts and fill you with some gentle self-introspection.
 Which only helps you in re-determining your values.
 They say values of a man rarely changes.
 Not even during his lifetime.

 In the flux and flow of life.
 If someone, were to ask me to describe the Awadh of 1784.
 I would simply tell him to go and see a movie produced in that era.
 Or read a book published around that time.
 But sad, movies were not invented then and books were not too prevalent.
 So, my request to him would only be, to go and visit BI, BB and even RD.

-I now never miss an opportunity to visit old monuments, and spend some quality time there.
-As each monument has something great to tell you.
+I now, never miss an opportunity to visit old monuments, and spend some quality time there.
+As each monument has something beatific to tell you.

 By Kamlesh Tripathi